 8.And they stretch out beside every altar on garments taken in pledge, and they drink in the house of their God the wine of those who are mulcted.

 9.Yet, I am the one who destroyed the Amorite before them, whose height was as the height of the cedars.
 He was strong as the oaks, but I destroyed his fruit above and his roots beneath.

 10.And I am the one who brought you up from the land of Egypt, and I led you in the wilderness forty years, to inherit the land of the Amorite.

 11.I raised up your sons for prophets and your young men for Nazarites.
-Is it not so, O children of Israel?” declares the Lord.
+Is it not so, O children of Israel? declares Jehovah.

 12.But you made the Nazarites drink wine, and you commanded the prophets, ‘Do not prophesy!’

-13.Behold, I am weighed down with you, just as a loaded cart is pressed with cut grain.
+13.Behold, I am weighed down with you, as a loaded cart is weighed down with sheaves.

 14.Flight will perish from the swift; the strong will not retain his power; the mighty will not save his life.